mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

   * Extended Reports offer an extensible framework for a variety of different control messages.
 Some of the standard report blocks which can be implemented in extended reports such as loss RLE or ECNs can be implemented in QUIC, too.
-For other report blocks, it should be evaluated individually, if the contained information can be transmitted using QUIC instead.
+For other report blocks, it SHOULD be evaluated individually, if the contained information can be transmitted using QUIC instead.

 ## Application Layer Repair and other Control Messages